Skip to content

 "I'm not proud.
 I'm grateful.
 Grateful I survived it.
 Grateful I found solutions.
 Grateful I can share them."

-After they hung up, Bram drove in silence for a while, watching the sunset paint the sky orange and purple.
+When the laughter passed, he drove in silence for a while, watching the sunset paint the sky orange and purple.

 He thought about the journey.
 The pain, the fear, the discovery, the discipline, the transformation, the teaching.